 Fellows are recognized by the initials FAAOP after their name and certification credentials.
 Fellow status lasts five years after which further professional requirements must be met to maintain the designation.

-To apply for the Fellow designation, candidates must be both a current Active member (ABC- certified practitioner) of the Academy and must have been an Active member for the past three consecutive years.
+To apply for the Fellow designation, candidates must be both a current Professional member of the Academy, and must have been an Active/Professional(2020) member for the past three consecutive years.

 All applicants to the Fellow program must have completed two Certificate Programs for Professional Development.
 Certificate Programs for Professional Development consist of six to ten modules on a specific subject, each followed by a quiz to ensure comprehension of the covered topics.
 Successful completion of Certificate Programs for Professional Development will be reported to ABC.